 When and Where to address ‘Exit’ in your Business Plan

-The Exit Strategy will be mentioned in your business plan in tandem with your financials.
-So in the Executive Summary, you will be mentioning how much money is needed by the business and what those funds will be allocated towards.
+The Exit Strategy will be discussed in your business plan in tandem with your financials.
+So in the Executive Summary, you will be referencing how much money is needed by the business and what those funds will be allocated towards.
 It will also reference the financial projections providing an ideal time to include a one-liner on the Exit Strategy.

 Later in the plan, a fairly detailed action plan with budgeted costs will be presented in the Finance section.
 A subsection can be added with the specific title of Exit Strategy.
 In terms of telling the story of the business and its growth roadmap, this would fit neatly along with a subsection titled ‘Future Growth Opportunities’.

 If you are seeking equity investment I am assuming that your investor-ready business plan highlights that you have: a brilliant product; have achieved market traction; have strong reference customers; have a credible and working business model to include routes to market and partners; and a superb team.
 You will also need a credible exit strategy which is based on understanding the size of the market opportunity and presenting robust and ambitious financial projections.
 For startups, the most likely Exit option is a Trade Sale so the evidence will need to be presented as to likely suitors and track record of such transactions in the industry.

 The Definitive Startup Funding Guide (From Business Idea to IPO + Facebook Case Study)